What Is a Registered Nurse?

 Certification Optional

-RNs provide care to patients by assessing and monitoring their condition, working in coordination with physicians during medical procedures, and administering treatments prescribed by the healthcare provider.
-They perform diagnostic tests, operate medical equipment, and educate patients on follow-up care.
+RNs provide care to patients by assessing and monitoring their condition, coordinating with physicians during certain medical procedures, including surgery, and administering prescribed treatments.
+They also perform diagnostic tests, operate medical equipment, and educate patients on follow-up care.

 Key Responsibilities

-• Educating patients on their health and providing support
+• Educating and supporting patients by providing health promotion, counseling, and emotional support

-• Advocating for a patient's health and well-being
+• Advocating for each patient’s health and well-being

 Career Traits